tresata/hackathon2015/README.md

     --num-executors 4 --executor-cores 4 --executor-memory 4G

-Keep in mind that a spark-shell takes up these resources even when you do not use them so please do not keep a spark-shell open unused.
+Keep in mind that a spark-shell takes up these resources on the cluster even when you do not use them so please do not keep a spark-shell with "production" resources open unused.

 ## pySpark